stevo551/Tracking-app/README.md

 # Tracking-app

-a project to build an app to use for tracking behaviors.
+This is a project to build an app to use for tracking daily behaviors.
+Hopefully it will help replace detrimental habbits with beneficial ones.